aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getRightBorder() {#getRightBorder--}

+<b>@deprecated.</b> Please use the 'rightBorder' property instead.
 Right border settings will be applied.

 ```javascript
 getRightBorder() : boolean;